sharetribe/flex-docs/src/docs/tutorial-rental/How to setup Stripe /index.md

 Your Stripe account may still need to be reviewed by Stripe.
 It's automatic, and it should be a very quick process.
 You may need to provide additional information in order to verify your identity if a red banner appears on your Stripe dashboard.
 ![stripe-2](./stripe-2.png)
 Once the review is completed, your dashboard will say "Your account is now active".
-Here is what it should look like:
 ![stripe-3](./stripe-3.png)

 Good job!
 Now you need to enable Connect in your platform so your sellers can add their bank details in their settings.